Junior Industrial Software Developer at SA Power Services (Pty) Ltd - IT-Online

 SA Power Services is looking for a Junior Industrial Software Developer to join our Integration team.
 The person in this position will be involved in the design and implementation of PLC and Scada systems and related activities for different industrial control system applications.

-The role is flexible, predominantly based at our office in Port Elizabeth, but working remotely or from home will be allowed.
-Travelling to site will be required from time to time.
+The role is flexible, predominantly based at our office in Randburg, but working remotely or from home will be allowed.
+Travelling to site and customer premises will be required from time to time.

 If you are passionate about developing software in the industrial automation context, and seeing your code come to life in a machine, then this position is for you!